illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-05/Readme.md

 ### What to Deliver to Blackboard

-Each person must deliver the URL to their Critique reports at the beginning of the assigned Lab Time Sprint Presentation Day.
+Each person must deliver the URL to their Critique reports at the beginning of the assigned Lab Time Sprint Presentation Day 04/28 10:00 AM.
 Feedback will be given on each submission.